-Certain information and footnote disclosures required under generally accepted accounting principles have been condensed or omitted from the following consolidated financial statements pursuant to the rules and regulations of the Securities and Exchange Commission.
+Certain information and footnote disclosures required under generally accepted accounting principles in the United States of America have been condensed or omitted from the following consolidated financial statements pursuant to the rules and regulations of the Securities and Exchange Commission.
 It is suggested that the following consolidated financial statements be read in conjunction with the year-end consolidated financial statements and notes thereto included in the Company's Annual Report on Form 10-K for the year ended December 31, 2001.

-The results of operations for the three month period ended March 31, 2002 and 2001 are not necessarily indicative of the results for the entire fiscal year or for any other period.
+The results of operations for the six month period ended June 30, 2002 and 2001 are not necessarily indicative of the results for the entire fiscal year or for any other period.